COVID-19 Waste Calculator

 - Hand sanitizers may not work on already dirty hands, i.e., those with dirt or grease on them.

 Still, this should make you hesitate to use hand sanitizer!
 They can still stop you from spreading germs with your bare hands.
 Let's not forget about ecology too.
-When using hand sanitizer, consider buying it in larger bottles and then dividing it into smaller, reusable, bottles.
-You'll save plenty of plastic - and probably some money, too.
+When using hand sanitizer, consider buying it in larger bottles and then dividing it into smaller, reusable bottles.
+You'll save plenty of plastic – and probably some money, too.
+Find out how many bottles of hand sanitizers you'll need based on your usage using our hand sanitizer calculator.